How to pronounce Cryptocurrency markets experienced significant fluctuations recently. in American English

 Start here

-In casual American English, "Cryptocurrency markets experienced significant fluctuations recently" sounds like "krihp-toh-KUR-uhn-see MAR-kuhts uhk-SPEER-ee-uhnst suhg-NIH-fuh-kuhnt fluhk-choo-AY-shuhnz REE-suhnt-lee".
-Several things happen here, and the headline one is the Silent T in Clusters: the T inside the consonant cluster drops out.
+Americans pronounce "Cryptocurrency markets experienced significant fluctuations recently" as "krihp-toh-KUR-uhn-see MAR-kuhts uhk-SPEER-ee-uhnst suhg-NIH-fuh-kuhnt fluhk-choo-AY-shuhnz REE-suhnt-lee" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T in Clusters — the T inside the consonant cluster drops out.
+It lands on recently, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.